Kayhan Latifzadeh

 Personal

-Feel free to check out my Goodreads page, though I do not update it regularly.
-I also play video games, primarily on PlayStation.
+Feel free to check out my my Goodreads page,

-Oh, and one more thing—if I have the time during the weekend, I love cooking, mainly Persian cuisine.
+When I have time on the weekends, I love cooking, mainly Persian cuisine.